url-kaist/Ground-Segmentation-Benchmark/README.md

 ## If you are not familiar with ROS/C++...

 ### Provided Result Files
-We provide csv files of binary estimated results of sequences from "00" to "10".\
+We provide csv files of binary estimated results of sequences from "00" to "10". [download](https://drive.google.com/drive/folders/1WgjBiv6oCpJW65ECkHcMEhQdnTva7qlj?usp=sharing) \
-1 for ground points, 2 for non-ground points.\
+1 for ground points, 0 for non-ground points.\
-Unzip `ground_labels.tar.gz` folder.
+The results of the shortest sequence 04 for each algorithm are provided in `scr/utils/ground_labels_04/` folder.

 ### Visualization with Python
 We provide Python code to visualize estimated results in binary form.